jperezmacias/python_recap/README.md

 # python_recap
-This is a series of python scripts to refresh Python details
+This is a series of python scripts to refresh Python details and good practices.
+I am hoping to write a few lines quite often.